Chaos Engineering

 Optimizing for Reversibility

 Nygard’s concept of optimizing for reversibility maps naturally to Chaos Engineering (Nygard, 2018).
-Chaos experiments expose properties of a system that are counterproductive to reversibility.
+Chaos experiments expose properties that work against reversibility.

 What Chaos Engineering Is